Sara Miller McCune

 Sara Miller McCune (born 1941) is an American businesswoman and philanthropist.
-She is the co-founder and executive chair of SAGE Publishing.
+She is the co-founder and chair emeritus of Sage (formerly SAGE Publishing).

 Early life

 McCune was born the elder of two siblings in a middle-class Jewish family in Manhattan.

-She was international president of B'nai B'rith Girls at the age of 19, and has spoken of the importance of tzedakah.
+She was international president of B'nai B'rith Girls at the age of 19, and has spoken of the importance of tzedakah, a Hebrew word usually translated as "charity".

 Career

-In 1965, McCune founded the independent academic publishing company SAGE in New York City with Macmillan Publishers executive George D. McCune as a "mentor"; the name of the company is an acronym formed from the first letters of their given names.
-SAGE relocated to Southern California in 1966, after the two married; George McCune left Macmillan to formally join SAGE at that time.
-Sara Miller McCune remained president for 18 years, shifting to board chairman in 1984; retaining the title of executive chairman.
+In 1965, McCune founded the independent academic publishing company Sage in New York City with Macmillan Publishers executive George D. McCune as a "mentor"; the name of the company is an acronym formed from the first letters of their given names.
+Sage relocated to Southern California in 1966, after the two married; George McCune left Macmillan to formally join Sage at that time.
+Sara Miller McCune remained president for 18 years, shifting to board chairman in 1984, while retaining the title of executive chairman.
 The couple continued to develop the company together until George McCune's death in 1990.
-In 2021 McCune signed over her voting shares and control of the company to the SAGE-SMM Trust, citing this as a strategy to ensure SAGE remains independent.
+In 2021 McCune signed over her voting shares and control of the company to the SAGE-SMM Trust, citing this as a strategy to ensure Sage remains independent.